CedricBeaulac/CedricBeaulac.github.io/_pages/supervision.md

 # Past and current students

-{% for post in site.publications reversed %}
+{% for post in site.students reversed %}
   {% include archive-single.html %}
 {% endfor %}